lhr-solar/BPS/Docs/README.md

-# BPS Documentation Contribution Guide
+# BPS Documentation Contributors Guide

 The BPS Documentation can be viewed [here](bps.rtfd.io).
 The documentation is built using [sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).
 I would recommend working in Linux or Windows Subsystem for Linux (WSL) since I have successflly built the docs in both environments.
 I have not tried building in Windows or Mac.